The Malay term “Silat” means “Kung Fu”: it is designated to define the exceptional ability to perform a hard job, that is also meticulous, refined.

-Weapons in Malay Silat.
 Silat introduces weapons like the Karanbit (characteristic curved dagger), Golok (machete), Keris and short sticks.

 In some moves Silat makes use of some of the traditional daily-based clothing such as the Sarong, the Ikat Kepala (a bandana), scarf and belt.

 Malay Silat is famous for having a soft and sensitive approach to sparring:

-Akar (strong roots)
+- Akar (strong roots)

 - Buah (fruit) techniques to become mature.